aravindan-acct/frontend_UI_app/README.md

     b. `export apiserver=<ip of the backend petstore api server>`

 2. Deployment with an upstream Barracuda WAF:

+    Create environment variables:

-    a. `export WAFIP=<private ip of the waf. this is also the ip on which the api server can be accessed  through the waf>`
+    a. `export WAFIP=<private ip of the waf>`

+        this is also the ip on which the api server can be accessed  through the waf>

     b. `export WAFPublicIP=<public ip of the waf>`